-Our Dean’s Student Ambassador Peer Mentors are happy to speak with you about their experience with the application process and what it is like to be a professional/graduate student at UB SPPS.
-During the fall and spring semesters, they are available in in 270 Kapoor Hall.
+Our Dean’s Student Ambassador (DSA) Peer Mentors are happy to speak with you about their experience with the application process and what it is like to be a professional/graduate student at UB SPPS.
+During the fall and spring semesters, they are available in in 270 Pharmacy Building.

 - How did you get to where you are today?

 - What undergraduate classes have you found interesting or useful?

 - How is the PCAT?
 How did you study?